 Related information: www.dpsnc.net

 LiceDoctors is the most experienced and cost-effective lice removal service in the area; we have treated hundreds of thousands of clients over 20 years.
-LiceDoctors operates under the guidance of a board-certified, on-staff medical doctor and we back our lice treatment with a full guarantee!
+LiceDoctors operates under the guidance of a board-certified, on-staff Medical professionals and we back our lice treatment with a full guarantee!
 Let's get an expert lice technician to your house today to treat you in absolute privacy.

 Your experienced lice technician will come to your home (in an unmarked car) day or night, 7 days a week, to treat you and your family with a chemical-free, step-by-step lice removal so that you can finally put that case of head lice in the past.
 Don’t let head lice bug you one more day.
 Call us in Raleigh and all surrounding areas at 919-348-2760.